 A detailed lab schedule will be posted on Courselink.
 The table below summarizes when the labs are performed and when the corresponding reports are due.
-All lab reports must be submitted for marking in the assignment drop-off cabinet located in the engineering alley by the Machine Shop (THRN 1015) by 4:00 PM two weeks after the laboratory is performed.
-(Labs due on Thanksgiving (Oct 14th) may be handed in on Tuesday, Oct 15th by 4:00 PM).
+All lab reports must be submitted for marking in the assignment drop-off cabinet located in the engineering alley by the Machine Shop (THRN 1015).
 For the weeks students are not in the lab, they are expected to be writing their lab report, or preparing for their next lab exercise.
-GTAs will be available during the lab time to answer questions.
+The GTA will be available during the lab time to answer questions.